15 May 2023

 Hi everyone, Welcome to Ella's Editorial

 I am Ella and I have NF1.
-I am writing this editorial so young people with NF and those without it would have a better understanding of the condition.
+I am writing this editorial, so young people with NF and those without it, will have a better understanding of the condition.
 In our teens' and young adults’, life is hard anyway, as our bodies are changing and hormones affect our moods.
 In addition, having an incurable and unpredictable condition makes it so much harder to deal with.
 I’m sure I’m not the only one to feel quite sad and depressed by it all.

 By sharing not just the bad things but the good ones too, I might help those young people to feel they are not alone and stress that these issues are totally normal for any teen.

 Feel free to comment or ask questions on my posts: